 The cost of running a testing lab, gowning workers, and buying wipers and associated consumables adds even more to the cost of clean packaging films.
 The style of the bag also affects the pricing of the product; if we could change this application requirement from the three-seal style bag to a tube-style bag, much of the cost of moving to clean packaging could be saved.

 The last part of this process is the creation of purchasing specifications.

 Performance-based, measurable parameters.
 If you need polyethylene, don’t limit the spec by asking for a particular resin or manufacturer; ask for a film that has the performance parameters you need.
-Base the need for clear film on “haze” and “light transmission” (both have standard testing methods) and all films are rated.
-Not only will this approach give you better control on the product you’re buying, it will put the burden of performing on the vendor.
+Base the need for a clear film on “haze” and “light transmission” (both have standard testing methods) and all films are rated.
+Not only will this approach give you better control over the product you’re buying, but it will also put the burden of performing on the vendor.

 Outside standards.
 Be sure to specify any outside standards-FDA standards, for example, or customer requirements-your packaging must meet.
 Choose a standard to which you can test and demand certification.
 It is not out of the question to ask for test results to back up the certification of cleanliness on extremely critical packaging.

 Special requirements.
 Indicate any special requirements clearly in your spec.
 Note how many bags per package and whether you need your bags double- or triple-packed.
 If you have requirements for boxing and labeling, include that information so the vendor knows all of his cost parameters.